Deliganli/pekmez-invoice/README.md

     -v "$HOME/.config/pekmez-invoice:/.config/pekmez-invoice:ro" \
     -v './:/app/out/' \
     ghcr.io/deliganli/pekmez-invoice \
-    --invoice-date 15.09.2025 \
+    --date 15.09.2025 \
-    --invoice-number 1234 \
+    --number 1234 \
+    item -l "Misdirecting witnesses" -p 5000 \
-    --items '[{"description":"Misdirecting witnesses", "price":5000 }, {"description":"Taking forever to deduce the obvious", "price":12999 }]' \
+    item -l "Taking forever to deduce the obvious" -p 12999 \
     --output out/myinvoice.pdf
 ```

+- `-u $(id -u):$(id -g)`: this is to use same file permissions as our current user
+- `-v "$HOME/.config/pekmez-invoice:/.config/pekmez-invoice:ro"` : mount the
+config file to container so it can access
+- `-v './:/app/out/'` : mount the current directory as output

-Find the `myinvoice.pdf` in the directory you run this command
+Rest is the same as others.
+After running, find the `myinvoice.pdf` in the
+directory you run this command

 ### Thanks